Delta456/random/README.md

 // paramter.
 fn pareto_variate(alpha f32) f32

+// vommeises_variate is the circular data distribution
 // where mu is the mean angle, expressed in radians between 0 and 2*pi, and
 // kappa is the concentration parameter, which must be greater than or
 // equal to zero.
 If kappa is equal to zero, this distribution reduces
 // to a uniform random angle over the range 0 to 2*pi
 // mu: mean angle (in radians between 0 and 2*pi)
 // kappa: concentration parameter kappa (>= 0)
 // if kappa == 0 then generate uniform random angle fn vommeises_variate(mu, kappa f32) f32

 // triangular is the triangular distribution. continuous